By Herman & Erich Bozenhardt

-- The flow of people, equipment, raw material, products, and waste must always be in a unidirectional manner, which forces all personnel and components to enter clean, participate in the process, and exit.
+- The flow of people, equipment, raw material, products, and waste in a uni-directional manner has been a good practice for traditional bioprocess, but is expected by the regulators for viral vector and BSL-2 facilities.
+Procedures can only be part of preventing crossover flows, and the layout should force all personnel and components to enter clean, participate in the process, and exit.
 The facility layout should prevent travel against this direction, including movement between various suites.
 This is the first very clear safeguard against material/product cross-contamination between suites, as well as bioburden.
-If contamination arises, it will not be spread to other suites via personnel or other means — it will stay contained in that suite system.
+If contamination arises, it will not be spread to other suites via personnel or other means — it will stay contained in that suite system (a critical factor for facilities processing multiple viral vectors).
 This concept necessitates that processing suites exist in parallel and that all aspects flow into the processing suite and out an exit path.
 The result is a process flow that prevents crossover and cross-contamination.

 - The entrance to any suite is always a clean corridor and increasing levels of EU–grade spaces, from CNC to D to C. Each change of grade contains an airlock to separate the grades (and suites) and provides a physical buffer so one grade minimizes the potential to contaminate the next.

 - The exits from all processing suites must provide a declining series of room/suite/airlock grades (C to D to CNC), with airlocks or air-sinks ultimately exiting into a “dirty corridor.”